danielbowden/BEMAnalogClock/README.md

          [self.view addSubview:myClock];

 ### Setting up the time on the clock
 By default, the clock will display [10:10](http://en.wikipedia.org/wiki/Watch#Analog).
-There are two ways to initialize the clock with a custom time.
+There are three ways to initialize the clock with a custom time.

 **By directly attributing values to the time properties**
 The easiest way is to change the values of the NSInteger properties `hours`, `minutes` and `seconds`.
 For example in `viewDidLoad`, the time on the clock could be set up this way: